 • Coordinating student schedules and assisting students with logistical arrangements;

-• Providing orientation sessions to introduce students to service-learning, answer questions about community partner agencies, scheduling, logistics, and safety, and assist in ensuring the success of the partnerships;
+• Providing orientation sessions to introduce students to service-learning, answer questions about community partner agencies, scheduling, logistics, and safety, in efforts to ensure the success of the partnerships;

 • Networking with SUNY Buffalo State service-learning faculty members and faculty members at other regional institutions through the Western New York Service-Learning Coalition;

-• Faculty training and professional development opportunities including a faculty fellowship program and a conference on service-learning in partnership with the Western New York Service-Learning Coalition;
+• Conducting faculty training and other professional development opportunities including a faculty fellowship program and a conference on service-learning in partnership with the Western New York Service-Learning Coalition;

-• Student and community partner assessment opportunities to help determine the effectiveness of the service-learning component of your course;
+• Offering student and community partner assessment opportunities to help determine the effectiveness of the service-learning component of your course;

-The Civic and Community Engagement Office's staff are delighted to meet with you throughout the semester to discuss anything related to incorporating service-learning into your course work.
-Please do not hesitate to contact Laura Hill Rao, Director, or Joy Guarino, Associate Professor of Dance and Faculty Coordinator for Service-Learning at 878-3919 to begin the conversation.
+The Civic and Community Engagement Office staff are delighted to meet with you throughout the semester to discuss anything related to incorporating service-learning into your course work.
+Please feel free to contact Laura Hill Rao, Director, or Joy Guarino, Associate Professor of Dance and Faculty Coordinator for Service-Learning at 878-3919 to begin the conversation.

 Back to Top